Modelling Spiral Galaxies: Abstract

 \section{Abstract}

-We construct a model for the Milky Way where the interstellar Medium (ISM) is equipped with self-consistent dynamics.
-Constructing models with self-consistent dynamics is a challenging mathematical task and we developed a new, fixed-point like algorithm to do so.
-In simulations a spiral structure emerges from this model that is almost identical with the one in the Milky Way's ISM.
-Further, the Jeans instability offers an explanation for the observed velocity dispersion of atomic hydrogen in the ISM; this instability vanishes from our model if we choose a velocity dispersion just above the observed one.
-Our model uses baryonic, dark matter, which resides in the disc and is dynamically cold; it is a typical example for the Bosma effect.
+We develop a new technique to equip models of spiral galaxies with self-consistent dynamics that match observations.
+We apply our technique and construct a model for the Milky Way with a dynamical interstellar medium (ISM).
+In simulations a four-arm spiral structure emerges from this model that is similar to the one observed in the Milky Way's ISM.
+Further, in our model the Jeans instability offers an explanation for the observed velocity dispersion of atomic hydrogen in the ISM; this instability vanishes from our model if we choose a velocity dispersion just above the observed one.
+Our model uses baryonic, dark matter, which resides in the disc and is dynamically cold.
+This makes our model a typical example for the Bosma effect.